Perspective | Is Barry Bonds’s Hall of Fame banishment a tragedy or a shame? How about both?

 For the purposes of “enshrinement” — a term that connotes more holiness than is fit for any sport — Tuesday’s announcement that the Baseball Writers’ Association of America had left out Barry Bonds and Roger Clemens, the only seven-time MVP and the only seven-time Cy Young winner, brings with it finality.
 There will be no bronze plaque for either of them in Upstate New York.
 They have been on the ballot for 10 years and failed to gain the requisite 75 percent of the vote each and every time.
 That’s where there’s a clear either-or, because either you’re in or you’re out, and there’s no in-between.

 Finality, though, doesn’t equal clarity, and there’s perhaps some more haranguing to come as it pertains to proven or suspected users of performance-enhancing drugs.
 Alex Rodriguez has nine more tries at this.
 Plus, there’s a last gasp provided by the 16-member “Era Committee,” but that group — formerly known as the “Veterans Committee” — swiftly and roundly rejected the case of Mark McGwire, 11th on the all-time home run list, admitted user of PEDs during his historic career.
-There’s no reason to foresee an about face with the two players who perhaps most define the era and all its perceived stains.
+There’s no reason to foresee an about-face with the two players who perhaps most define the era and all its perceived stains.

 So clarity eludes us, even as there is a frenzy to take sides here — absolute, black-and-white sides.
 There’s a reasoned path to passionately end up in one place or the other.
 That both paths are fraught should be acknowledged, too.